adetolaoyefeso/Web-Development-Projects/README.md

 -Countdown Timer: Built a webpage that counts down to my birthday using HTML, CSS and Javascript

--Movie Bookings: Responsive front end project which user books seats to a movie of their choice
+-Movie Bookings: Responsive front end project which user books seats to a movie and stores their choice in local storage